Thank you for reading our post, please rate this article at the end.

 7 Swift Rescue Steps for a Choking Incident

-The odds of dying from choking on food in the US is approximately 1 in 2,659.
+The odds of dying from choking on food in the US are approximately 1 in 2,659.
 To put this probability into perspective, the odds of dying from choking are much lower than dying from an accidental plane crash or gun discharge.

 Pretty slim odds, right?